When most people hear that my husband and I have started eating a keto diet, we get one of two reactions:

-Once I started researching how to eat a ketogenic diet without a gall bladder, I learned that this diet could in fact help all the issues I had been having.
+Once I started researching how to eat a ketogenic diet without a gall bladder, I learned that this diet could in fact help all the issues I was been having.
 Guess that saying, you are what you eat, really is true!

 A big part of this change has been making one of my meals a liquid meal.
 Liquids are easier for your body to digest when you don’t have a gall bladder.
 So every day, my lunch has been a smoothie.
 After two weeks, I have perfected it, and it’s such a treat to drink, it tastes like chocolate milk or a chocolate milkshake depending on how much ice you add, it is super healthy and of course full of healthy fats!

 The macros on this are pretty great (approximately): 414 calories, 6 net carbs, 36grams of fat, and 16 grams of protein.